netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 #### 1.2 Linking to deleted resources

-You are required to maintain persistency even if resources have been deleted or no longer publicly available.
+You are required to maintain persistency even if resources have been deleted or are no longer publicly available.
 Use [standard HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#redirection_messages) categories 100, 200 or 300.
 You may redirect the PID of such resources to a new resource that replaces it, serve a deleted resource in its last incarnation and mark it as 'obsolete', or chose some other solution.
 You may not throw a client error response (category 400) or a server error response (category 500) to structurally handle such requests.

 #### 1.3 Specific points for PID-system implementations